Tool Integration Guide

 How Voice Chat Works:

-- Enable the Feature - Expand the "Real-time Voice Chat" section and toggle it on during creation or in the Edit Details section
+- Enable the Feature - Expand the "Real-time Voice Chat" section and toggle it on during creation or in the Edit Details section.
+Voice settings can be modified at any time.

 - Select a Voice - Choose from available voice options to personalize your agent's speaking style